seancaulfield/pidesktop/install.md

 Needed parts:
 - Pi Desktop Case
 - Raspberry Pi 3 Model B+ (recommended) or Model B
-- Formatted Blank SD card (recommended)
+- Formatted Blank SD card (optional for Model B+)
 - mSATA SSD
 - two USB->miniUSB cables (just for imaging)

 Model B pre-install
 -------------------
 If you have a Model B+ you can skip this step, but if you have a Model B it may not have the ["Boot from USB bit"](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bootmodes/msd.md) set by [booting from an SD card](https://www.raspberrypi.org/documentation/installation/installing-images/README.md) and making sure the required configuration bit is set in hardware.
 You should be able to use an existing SD card, just *remember* to clear the /boot/config.txt changes used the set the boot bit if you are going to reuse it.
-Make certain: `vcgencmd otp_dump | grep 17:` shows `17:3020000a`, then shutdown and replace the SD card with a formatted blank card to optimize boot times (which could be the same card).
+Make certain: `vcgencmd otp_dump | grep 17:` shows `17:3020000a`, then shutdown and remove the SD card.
+You can format your SD card and use it to optimize boot times, but it does add complexity to your configuration.
+After trying both with and without an SD card, I generally do not use an SD card.

 Assemble the case
 -----------------
-Attach the RP3 board (with formatted blank SSD recommended) to the case using the provided posts.
+Attach the RP3 board (with optional blank SD card inserted) to the case using the provided posts.
 - Install the add-on board, and optionally a camera per the provided instruction booklet.
 - Install the mSATA SSD onto the pidesktop add-on board and lock it in place with the provided small screws.
 - DO NOT yet install the special USB adapter, first we need to image the SSD below.